 Many of the undergraduate majors offered at SCAD complement each other, and students may choose to earn a double major.
 With careful course selection and financial planning, students can double major without prolonging their programs of study substantially.
 Students who put forth that extra effort gain credentials and expertise that may be invaluable to their careers.
 In order to double major, undergraduate students must complete all courses unique to each major.
 Students are not required to duplicate core curriculum courses, nor must they always take two sets of electives; however, a student may not use major coursework for one major to serve as major coursework in the second major.
 Major coursework for one major may count as free elective or studio credit in the second major program.
 Students who wish to double major must follow course requirements as listed in the catalog they are following for their primary major.

 For information about completing a double major, undergraduate students should consult with a staff adviser.
 Students also should check to be sure adequate financial aid is available, if needed, to cover the additional time and costs associated with completing coursework above the minimum credit hours required for a bachelor's degree.

-The SCAD Core of foundation studies and general education courses is designed to provide undergraduate students with the essential skills necessary for success at SCAD and in their chosen careers.
-Foundation studies provide students with a studio foundation that builds visual, conceptual and creative abilities essential to their development as professionals.
-General education courses in liberal arts are designed to develop students as critical thinkers by providing an intellectual foundation and breadth of knowledge for life-long learning.
+SCAD Core of foundation studies and general education courses provides undergraduate students with the essential skills necessary for success at SCAD.
+Foundation studies courses build visual, conceptual and creative abilities essential to students’ academic and professional development.
+General education courses are designed to develop students as critical thinkers by providing an intellectual foundation and breadth of knowledge for lifelong learning.

 DRAW 100 Drawing I: Form and Space